keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns the list of available probes and links to them.
+GET returns the list of available queries and links to them.
 See :doc:`/data_analysis/data_analysis` for more information.

 ------------
 Request Body